dotprologue/ScenarioFlow/LocalizedSFText.md

 >
 > Note that we shuold switch the host language after the synchronization process for the consistency.

-After the editing, we perform the synchronization process by cliking the `Synchronization` button on the inspector window of the localized SFText.
+After the editing, we perform the synchronization process by cliking the `Synchronize` button on the inspector window of the localized SFText.

 ![](./Images/LocalizedSFText/AddCoreScope_Sync.gif)